 - Label common objects around your house to help your child become familiar with some words.

-- A fun science experiment is to fill a small glass with water and another glass with milk.
+- A fun science experiment is to fill one small glass with water and another glass with milk.
 Put a straw in both glasses.
 Let your child blow into each glass and see what happens.
 Be sure to have towels handy for this one!

 - Take a walk with your child.
 The object with this one isn’t to see how far and how fast you can go.
 Slow down, observe objects around you, listen to what your child has to say.
 Let your child carry a bag with them to collect rocks, leaves, and whatever else catches their eye.